Amrutha1243/yoga-website/README.md

 # 🧘‍♀️ PranaVeda – A Yoga Class Booking Platform

 PranaVeda is a full-stack MERN (MongoDB, Express, React, Node.js) application designed for yoga students and instructors.
-It allows users to register, login, view and book yoga classes, and for instructors to manage their offerings.
+It allows users to register, login, create and manage wellness sessions (yoga/meditation flows), and track their progress.

 ---